SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Unable_to_perform_a_DataMiner_upgrade_via_Update_Center.md

 Update Center downloads a version of an upgrade package that only contains the changes since the base version.
 The package incorrectly does not include the BPA Executor.

 > [!TIP]
-> To test whether the package contains the BPA Executor, open the package, and check whether the *update.zip* file contains the StandaloneBpaExecutor in the *update.zip/prerequisites/executor* folder.
+> To check whether the package contains the BPA Executor, open the package as if it were a zip file, and check whether the *update.zip* file contains the StandaloneBpaExecutor in the *update.zip/prerequisites/executor* folder.

 ## Workaround